Speed Racer (film): Pre-production

-In October 2006, The Wachowskis were brought on board by the studio to write and direct the film.
+In October 2006, the Wachowskis were brought on board by the studio to write and direct the film.
 Producer Joel Silver, who had collaborated with the Wachowskis for V for Vendetta and The Matrix Trilogy, explained that they were hoping to reach a broader audience with a film that would not be rated R by the Motion Picture Association of America.
 Visual effects designer John Gaeta, who won an Academy Award for Best Visual Effects for the Wachowskis' The Matrix, was brought in to help conceive making Speed Racer into a live-action adaptation.
 Production was set to begin in summer 2007 in European locations for a summer 2008 release.
 In November 2006, the release date for it was set for May 23, 2008.
-Producer Joel Silver described Speed Racer as a family film in line with the Wachowskis' goal to reach a wider audience.